BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 and datasets.
 This included discussions on using compact identifiers to reference specific records in databases in narratives such as project deliverables, e.g. in the European Partnership for the Assessment of Risks from Chemicals (PARC, eu-parc.eu) [@citesForInformation:PARC].

 The second part addressed the FAIRification of AOPs in the AOP-Wiki, aiming to improve their findability and accessibility.
-Continueing on the efforts of the Modelling the Pathogenesis of COVID-19 Using the Adverse Output Pathway Framework (CIAO) project
+Continuing on the efforts of the Modelling the Pathogenesis of COVID-19 Using the Adverse Output Pathway Framework (CIAO) project
 (ciao-covid.net), that assessed the FAIRness of
 AOPs [@citesForInformation:Carusi2023], the workshop aimed to create a FAIR Implementation Profile for AOPs.